ReyAnthony/LAPLE/README.md

 # LAPLE
 Logiciel d'Apprentissage de Langues Etrangères

+The project is usable as-is, but there is a lot to finish.

 To clone the repository locally you have to use the following command : git clone https://github.com/ReyAnthony/LAPLE.git